CopterExpress/clover/docs/en/advanced_clover_simulator_platform.md

 There are three major difference in simulator architecture

-- replacement of `systemd-nspawn` with `runc` provides us higher degree of container control and seemingless support of non-systemd systems, for example WSL
+- Replacement of `systemd-nspawn` with `runc` provides us higher degree of container control and seemingless support of non-systemd systems, for example WSL.
-- migration to squash fs images, which greatly reduced size of installed CloverSim from 13 gigabytes to just 3.5 gigabytes.
+- Migration to squash fs images, which greatly reduced size of installed CloverSim from 13 gigabytes to just 3.5 gigabytes.
-- tasks are now mounted instead of being copied and also build before starting.
+- Tasks are now mounted instead of being copied and also build before starting.

-Because of the way catkin_make works, it is incredibly slow when new packages are added (whole cmake cofiguration is rerun for all packages). catkin_make provides a way to build only some packages, but it caches this packages and to reset this cache you need to recompile whole catkin_make.
+Because of the way catkin_make works, it is incredibly slow when new packages are added (whole cmake configuration is rerun for all packages). catkin_make provides a way to build only some packages, but it caches this packages and to reset this cache you need to recompile whole catkin_make.
 But we have found a solution: `catkin_make -DCATKIN_WHITELIST_PACKAGES="task;CloverSim" --build build_CloverSim` This command, builds only CloverSim and task package in separate build directory, this drastically reduces time that catkin_make takes, and keeps expected behavior of catkin_make without arguments.

 There are also differences in tool that launches simulation:

-- client-server architecture allows us to create webui and run CloverSim on server
+- Client-server architecture allows us to create web UI and run CloverSim on server.
-- more robust error handling improves user experience
+- More robust error handling improves user experience.
-- rewritten in rust, better reliability and development experience
+- Rewritten in rust, better reliability and development experience.

 ### CloverSim basefs

 Version 2 integrates CloverIDE into system.
 We also updated clover in simulator to v0.23 and added web terminal.
 Basefs is now squashed and doesn't require additional installation.
 It also uses patched(by us) version of gzweb that is more suitable for our use-case:

-- Unlike original GZWeb assets can be dynamically loaded, which is required to support dynamically generated tasks
+- Unlike original GZWeb assets can be dynamically loaded, which is required to support dynamically generated tasks.
-- It also implements multiple bugfixes for rendering, UI
+- It also implements multiple bugfixes for rendering, UI.
 - Fixed performance, original gzweb had two constantly running loops that used 200% of cpu.
-We fixed this by instead using synchronization primitives
+We fixed this by instead using synchronization primitives.
-- Clover LED strip is rendered, our gzweb connects to ROS and pulls LED data from there to render LED strip like Gazebo does
+- Clover LED strip is rendered, our gzweb connects to ROS and pulls LED data from there to render LED strip like Gazebo does.
-- Users can now follow-objects like in Gazebo better actually)
+- Users can now follow-objects like in Gazebo better actually.
-- Reconnect on disconnect, when simulator is restarted gzweb looses connection and it now can automatically reconnect
+- Reconnect on disconnect, when simulator is restarted gzweb looses connection and it now can automatically reconnect.

-Patched gzweb available there: [FTL-team/gzweb](https://github.com/FTL-team/gzweb)
+Patched gzweb available there: [FTL-team/gzweb](https://github.com/FTL-team/gzweb).

 ### CloverIDE

 CloverIDE got some updates too:

-- we have updated theia and extensions used
+- We have updated theia and extensions used.
-- better C++ support via clangd
+- Better C++ support via clangd.
-- Clover IDE tools can now reconnect after simulator restart
+- Clover IDE tools can now reconnect after simulator restart.
-- Copter Status now displays LED strip status
+- Copter Status now displays LED strip status.
-- Tools ui has better support for different themes
+- Tools ui has better support for different themes.

-But the most important change is CloverSim integration, there are new tools(task description, simulator control and gzweb).
+But the most important change is CloverSim integration, there are new tools (task description, simulator control and gzweb).
 While gzweb tool is just an iframe (though it's very cool to have it in IDE).

 Task description and simulator control are more interesting as they have to interact with both IDE and CloverSim, to maintain different versions support we use quite interesting trick, extension webview after being initialized dynamically loads JavaScript from CloverSim.
 That provides better integration between two.